 The gene GABRB3 plays a critical role in early neurodevelopment.
 Evidence from multiple studies associated GABRB3 mutations with a variety of pediatric epilepsy symptoms and autism.
 A new study published in Brain provides novel insights into how GABRB3 mutations trigger a chain of events that compromise neurodevelopment.

 “Our primary accomplishment was identifying the common mechanism for how mutant subunits of the protein encoded by GABRB3 prevent healthy clustering of GABAA receptors at synapses.
 When this clustering is compromised in early brain development, neurological disorders follow,” said Katty Kang, M.D., associate professor in the Department of Neurology and Pharmacology at Vanderbilt University Medical Center.

-Kang led a Vanderbilt team in performing functional evaluation for the study while colleagues at other institutions contributed clinical information on two patients with GABRB3 mutations.
-Kang’s lab is funded by National Institute of Health and other sources, including the Vanderbilt Institute for Clinical and Translational Research and Vanderbilt Brain Institute.
+Kang led a Vanderbilt team in performing a functional evaluation for the study while colleagues at other institutions contributed clinical information on two patients with GABRB3 mutations.
+Kang’s lab is funded by the National Institute of Health and other sources, including the Vanderbilt Institute for Clinical and Translational Research and Vanderbilt Brain Institute.